ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 ```

 [YAML Style Meta-Data]: https://www.mkdocs.org/user-guide/writing-your-docs/#yaml-style-meta-data
-[Terminal for MkDocs components]: ../#theme-components

 ## hide: revision_date
-hides the "Page last updated" text at the bottom of the page.  ignored if `revision.date` Theme Feature is not enabled.  ignored if `git-revision-date` plugin is not enabled.
+Hides the "Page last updated" text at the bottom of the page.
+Ignored if `revision.date` Theme Feature is not enabled.
+Ignored if `git-revision-date` plugin is not enabled.

 ## hide: revision_history
-hides the "See revision history..." text at the bottom of the page.  ignored if `revision.history` Theme Feature is not enabled.  ignored if `git-revision-date` plugin is not enabled.
+Hides the "See revision history..." text at the bottom of the page.
+Ignored if `revision.history` Theme Feature is not enabled.
+Ignored if `git-revision-date` plugin is not enabled.

 ## hide: side_toc
-hides the table of contents in the side panel on the page.
+Hides the table of contents in the side panel on the page.

 ## hide: top_nav
-hides top navigation on the page.
+Hides the top navigation menu on the page.